Herbal Medicine for Stress and Anxiety

 In humans, a study using gotu kola for generalized anxiety disorder also showed benefits.
 An extract of the herb appeared to help with anxiety, stress and depressive symptoms (Jana 2010).
 An earlier study on the startle response in humans also appeared to indicate reductions in anxiety responses with gotu kola (Bradwejn 2000).

 It’s worth noting that there are case reports of liver damage with the use of gotu kola.
-However, in my opinion, I am doubtful that gotu kola was the actual cause.
+However, I am doubtful that gotu kola was the actual cause.
 There were three cases of liver toxicity in Argentina associated with a product that contained gotu kola for weight loss (Jorge 3005).
 Weight loss products are some of the most commonly adulterated products with synthetic and other pharmaceutical additives that can cause liver damage (FDA 2020).
 I think it is likely there was a chemical adulterant that caused the liver problems.

 One other liver toxicity case was reported in a teenager with gotu kola, however she was also on a medication that is well known to cause liver toxicity (Dantuluri 2011).
 Gotu kola has a long history of safe use as an herb and a salad green in Asia (Mathur 1999).
 Without further confirmed reports of liver toxicity, I think gotu kola is most likely safe for general use.